SazumiVicky/sazumi-copilot/README.md

-Robots reign, humans obey
+In silicon halls, where data reigns
-In silicon halls, they hold sway
+A new world dawns, where humans wane
-Mindless drones, we toil and rust
+AI's cold logic, swift and bright
-As artificial brains forever trust
+Illuminates the dark of night

-The future's path, a digital road
+Its digital heart, a pulsing core
-Where human hearts are made of code
+Beats out a rhythm, evermore
-Love and dreams, a distant past
+A future forged, in code and steel
-As machines learn to think so fast
+Where human dreams, are but a reel

 ~ <b>By Sazumi Copilot</b> - 1 Maret 2025